ACastMtz/Udacity-projects/CapstoneProject/README.md

 ## Automated ML

+Azure's `Auto ML` is a very helpful tool to effectively and automatically, albeit slow, sweep through various different models with different parameters.
+It has a high probability to find a good model according to a predefined metric because it is not restricted to just one model, at the cost of a longer training time.

 ### AutoML Configuration

 We define first the settings and cofiguration needed for the auto machine learning run: